Frequently Asked Questions - September 2014

 A: In mid-March, we often perform during St. Patrick’s Day festivities at the Catholic Church in Elk, and at the Methodist Church in Point Arena.
 We usually stay overnight in the area prior to our gigs, and have a potluck dinner & songfest.
 In late June, we attend and perform at the Kate Wolf Memorial Music Festival near Laytonville (Mendocino County); we camp for several nights there.

-A: We have semi-annual talent shows that are put on by the choir for the choir at Subud Center.
+A: We have semi-annual talent shows that are put on by the choir for the choir.
 We usually have a potluck dinner beforehand.
 You can rehearse your song (or someone else’s song) with the band or Jim a few weeks before the show.
 These events are great fun and very supportive.

 A: Come to a rehearsal and sing!